John Hendy, Baron Hendy: Legal career

+In 2011 Hendy joined UCL Faculty of Laws as Honorary Professor of Labour Law.

 He represented the NUJ at the Leveson Inquiry and questioned Rupert Murdoch directly on 27 March 2012.

 House of Lords

-Hendy was nominated for a life peerage in the 2019 Prime Minister's Resignation Honours.
-He was created Baron Hendy, of Hayes and Harlington in the London Borough of Hillingdon, on 15 October 2019.
-He sits as a Labour peer in the House of Lords.
-He made his maiden speech on 31 October 2019 during the Lords consideration of the Phase 1 Report of the Grenfell Tower Inquiry.
+Nominated for a life peerage by Jeremy Corbyn in the 2019 Prime Minister's Resignation Honours, he was created Baron Hendy, of Hayes and Harlington in the London Borough of Hillingdon, on 15 October 2019.
+Lord Hendy sits as a Labour peer in the House of Lords, and made his maiden speech on 31 October 2019 during the Lords consideration of the Phase 1 Report of the Grenfell Tower Inquiry.

-Personal

-His maternal grandfather held an hereditary peerage: he the 6th Baron Wynford.
-Hendy’s father was "a communist electrician and trade unionist".
-He describes his father as "a great fighter for human dignity as a trade unionist" and as being the greatest influence on his life.
-His brother is Peter Hendy, Baron Hendy of Richmond Hill CBE, who was Commissioner of Transport for London from 2006 until 2015 and is now Chairman of Network Rail.